Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_03.md

     <figcaption><b>Figure 20</b>: Added the 'WorldStageGet' node to the board connected to the 'WorldDisplayColorSet' node.</figcaption>
 </figure>

 21. Add another *UsdStageSave* node to the board and rename it to *WorldStageSave*.
 Connect the **stage** output plug from the *WorldStageGet* node to the **stage** input plug of the new node.
-Leave empty the value for the **filepath** input plug, doing this, the original file will be overriden.
+Leave empty the value for the **filepath** input plug, doing this, the original file will be overridden.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_03/step_21_t03.png" alt="Added the 'WorldStageSave' node to the board connected to the 'WorldStageGet' node.">